>

 Understanding and identifying discrimination based on origin

 Discrimination related to origin is not always visible.
-It can be expressed directly, but also in more diffuse ways, through decisions, behaviors, or habits rooted in everyday professional life.
-Understanding these mechanisms requires paying attention to what truly influences our perceptions: our mental representations, our biases, and the way we interpret situations.
-In this training, participants will learn how to establish a clear framework, decode the cognitive mechanisms at work, and identify risk situations, including the most subtle ones.
-Through analyses of concrete case studies, role-playing exercises, and group discussions, they will develop clear reference points to recognize weak signals, step back from their practices, and better grasp inclusion challenges within their work environment.
+It can be expressed directly, but also more indirectly, through decisions, behaviors, or habits embedded in everyday work life.
+Understanding these mechanisms means paying attention to what truly influences our perceptions: our assumptions, our biases, and the way we interpret situations.
+In this training, participants will learn how to set a clear framework, decode the cognitive mechanisms at work, and identify risky situations, including the most subtle ones.
+Through case studies, role-playing exercises, and group discussions, they will develop clear reference points to recognize warning signs, step back from their practices, and better understand inclusion issues within their work environment.

 Interested in this training course?
 Any questions?